 All of the Company's resource properties, are owned, leased or licenced with minimal holding costs.
 The most significant holding costs being annual lease rental fees on Nechalacho of \$20,998 and the annual expenditures related to the mining leases at Separation Rapids and Warren Township totalling \$3,327.
 The Company is required to incur certain exploration expenditures on the East Kemptville Project in order to keep the new Special Licence in good standing (as described earlier under "Exploration and Development Activities").
-As at November 30, 2017, the Company is required to incur additional Canadian Exploration Expenditures ("CEE") of \$700,692 (the remaining balance of the required expenditures resulting from the private placements completed in August and November 2017) by December 31, 2018.
-The Company is also required to incur additional CEE of \$543,373 by December 31, 2018 relating to the private placement completed subsequent to the Quarter.
+As at February 28, 2018, the Company is required to incur additional Canadian Exploration Expenditures ("CEE") of \$471,049 by December 31, 2018.
+This amount represents the remaining balance of the required expenditures resulting from the private placement completed in December 2017.